Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 Around 10,000 years ago, agriculture changed the equation.
 There was now something to defend, and the groups that defended it best were the ones with strong centers.
 Big army beats small army.
 The king returned, and to hold the new structure together, he laid down the law.
 But the king himself was marked, across cultures, by his willingness to break it.
 Marshall Sahlins and David Graeber, surveying kingship across an enormous range of societies in On Kings, described the pattern this way:

 On his way to the kingdom, the dynastic founder is notorious for exploits of incest, fratricide, patricide, or other crimes against kinship and common morality; he may also be famous for defeating dangerous natural or human foes.
 The hero manifests a nature above, beyond, and greater than the people he is destined to rule — hence his power to do so.
-(Graeber & Sahlins, 2017, Kindle loc.
+(Graeber & Sahlins, 2017, loc.
 298).

 What Quezon Knows